biobricks/pastlevel/README.md

 ## single db mode

 Single db mode is the default.
 In this mode you can pass a file path or an existing levelup instance to pastlevel.
 If passing a filepath, the levelup database at that location will be created or opened.
-If you intend to pass a filepath then you mustmanually npm install leveldown.
+If you intend to pass a filepath then you must npm install leveldown.
 The leveldown module is part of the dev-dependencies but not the production dependencies.

 ```
 # let pastlevel create the database